 The District has recorded a liability for the estimated cost of landfill post-closure care.
 Annually, the District evaluates the liability by examining the estimated costs needed to perform the post-closure care over the remaining life and adjusts the liability accordingly.
-During the current fiscal year, there were no changes on an estimated liability of \$1,200,260 at June 30, 2021.
+During the current fiscal year, there were no changes on an estimated liability of \$1,200,260 at June 30, 2022.
 The estimated future costs to maintain and monitor the landfill may change due to inflation or deflation, technology or changes to applicable laws or regulations.

-The changes in the post-closure care costs are as follows:
+For the year ended June 30, 2022, the changes in the post-closure care costs are as follows:

 Post-closure Costs

-Balance, July 1, 2020 \$ 1,200,260
+Balance, July 1, 2021 \$ 1,200,260

 Additions

-Balance, June 30, 2021 1,200,260
+Balance, June 30, 2022 1,200,260

 Current portion 108,526

 Non-current portion \$ 1,091,734